 Through Our Eyes

-The theme of the 2016-2017 North Country Student Film Festival, Through Our Eyes, seeks to give students a voice to highlight the positives of the region.
-From people to place, to creative ideas and the ways people are working towards solutions, we invite student teams to submit up to 2 films in the categories outlined below.
+The theme of the 2016-2017 North Country Student Film Festival, Through Our Eyes, sought to give students a voice to highlight the positives of the region.
+From people to place, to creative ideas and the ways people are working towards solutions, student teams were invited to submit up to 2 films in the categories outlined below.

-The primary sponsor for this year’s film festival is the North of the 44th project.
+The primary sponsor for the film festival was the North of the 44th project.
 All of the North Country’s schools are situated north of the 44th parallel.
 North of the 44thers seek to shift the way we think about our region, to celebrate what is right, and to build from our strengths.
-This is your opportunity to expose an audience to new concepts, stories, ideas, and ways of thinking about the region North of the 44th.
-This film festival gives you a sounding board.
-Let your voices be heard!
+This theme exposes the audience to new concepts, stories, ideas, and ways of thinking about the region North of the 44th.

 - Innovation North of the 44th